ilee72/ilee72.github.io/projects/HACC-HUI.md

   <img class ="ui large rounded image" width="460" height="300" src="../images/afterbold.png">
 </p>

 I finally worked on the admin view page,which showed all teams, to ensure that it followed the theme colors and style, looked more like a list, highlighted non-compliant teams (teams with minor participants), and other errors on the page.
+As you can see in the picture, I was able to successfully let the page fit the theme of the website as well as have all non-compliant teams be highlighted while not highlighting compliant teams.

 <p align="center">
   <img class ="ui large rounded image" width="460" height="300" src="../images/highlight.png">